Managing employee performance is critical to ensuring the ongoing success of Student Affairs and our employees.

 - discharge due to not achieving expectations during the review period.

-Any extension or discharge recommendation must be discussed at least 14 days before the end of the 90 calendar day period with a Student Affairs HR Manager (Alma Jones or Caroline Nisbet) who will consult with Staff & Labor Relations.
+Any extension or discharge recommendation must be discussed at least 14 days before the end of the 90 calendar day period with a Student Affairs HR Manager (Richard Lee) who will consult with Staff & Labor Relations.
 By the end of the first 90 days, annual goals and development plans should be established.
 Review forms must be submitted to a Student Affairs HR Manager (for the employee's personnel file) prior to the 90th calendar day of employment.

 Ongoing Performance Review